nasa-fornax/fornax-documentation/documentation/data_storage.md

 The directory `~/shared-storage` is a shared area that is visible to every Fornax user.
 It uses a standard Unix filesystem (POSIX).

-Users wishing to share data or code should make a new directory called `~/shared-storage/users/$USER` (where `$USER` is their username) and save the files there.
+Users wishing to share data or code with collaborators should make a new directory called `~/shared-storage/users/$USER` (where `$USER` is their username) and save the files there.

 ## Bring Your Own Storage